Module publication dates

 |Undergraduate - February Starters|

 There are a small number of courses that have non-standard timescales.
 In such cases, results will be published on a different timescale to the above.
-Please contact your Student Hub if you require further information.
+Please contact your School Office if you require further information.

-If you believe an error has been made in the computation of your total marks for a module, level or award you should submit a Module Query Form to your Student Hub within two weeks of the publication date of the assessment concerned.
-Students who can provide good reason for missing the deadline should submit a Procedural Defect Appeal to the Student Hub, attaching a completed Module Query Form.
-Any corrected mark(s), as a result of the query, will be entered on to your record regardless of whether it is higher, or lower, than the original mark(s).
+If you believe an error has been made in the computation of your total marks for a module, level or award you should submit a Module Query Form within two weeks of the publication date of the assessment concerned.
+Students who can provide a good reason for missing the deadline should submit a Procedural Defect Appeal Form, attaching a completed Module Query Form.
+Any corrected mark(s), as a result of the query, will be entered into your record regardless of whether it is higher, or lower than the original mark(s).

 Please note - If you are unhappy with a module mark awarded you should contact the relevant tutor for feedback.

 The University has 20 working days to resolve your query.
-If you have not received a response from your Student Hub by the 20th working day after the submission of the Module Results Query Form you can submit a Procedural Defect appeal form.
+If you have not received a response within 20 working days after the submission of the Module Results Query Form you can submit a Procedural Defect appeal form.

 Frequently Asked Questions